 In an ideal world, all food consumed by myself and our family would be homemade.
-Reality dictates that is not feasible.
-Yet certain products, made with natural ingredients make that dream, a step closer.
-For example the lemon curd used in my Blueberry Lemon Shortbread Cake Bars, tastes as good, if not better than that made at home.
+Yet reality dictates that is not always feasible.
+However, certain products, made with natural ingredients make that dream, a step closer.
+For example, the lemon curd used in my Blueberry Lemon Shortbread Cake Bars, tastes as good, if not better than that made at home.
 Resulting in a delicious recipe, made one stage easier by a product already available.

-Creating a bake that is sturdy enough to withstand transport in a school backpack or briefcase can have its challenges.
-Yet, a sturdy, buttery, shortbread base ensures these bars remain intact during transit.
+Creating bakes that are sturdy enough to withstand transport in a school backpack or briefcase can have its challenges.
+However, these shortbread base bars easily remain intact during transit.
 Since hubby does not always have time for a set lunch break, knowing he has something he can munch with a coffee makes me happy.
-Of course, he functions better when his energy is topped up too.
+And, of course, he functions better when his energy is topped up too.

 There are a variety of traybakes here, on Feasting is Fun, including Lemon Drizzle Cake Bars and Macadamia Apricot Flapjacks.
-Some considered more ‘healthy’ than others.
+While some are considered more ‘healthy’ than others.
 With respect, anything cooked at home, using good quality ingredients and made with love, is, in my opinion far better than a mass produced product with a shelf life of months!

 Biting into a bar really is a taste and texture sensation for your tongue and tastebuds.
-Each blueberry, when baked, turns into its own little pod of jam.
+And each blueberry, when baked, turns into its own little pod of jam.
 Yet without the added sweetness of preserves.
-The cake layer, moist and light contrasts beautifully with the tang of lemon and defined shortbread base.
+Finally, the cake layer, moist and light contrasts beautifully with the tang of lemon and defined shortbread base.
 Resulting in a complete mouthful of joy with each bite.

 Recipe: Blueberry Lemon Shortbread Cake Bars makes 12